-- 1. No applications for additional rural residential development submitted to the RM of Stanley after the date in which this Secondary Plan is enacted as a by-law will be accepted for consideration. - 2.
+- No applications for additional rural residential development submitted to the RM of Stanley after the date in which this Secondary Plan is enacted as a by-law will be accepted for consideration. - 2.
 Existing rural residential properties may be redeveloped to a new use(s) that is consistent with the land use of adjacent properties. - 3.
-New home occupations and home industries, as permitted by the RM of Stanley Zoning By-law, may be permitted provided they do not impact abutting properties and related accessory structures do not impeded the future ability to subdivide the parent lot as surrounding lands are built out. - 4.
-Subdivision of existing rural residential lots shall require full municipal servicing and proper decommissioning of septic fields as a condition of approval.
+New home occupations and home industries, as permitted by the RM of Stanley Zoning By-law, may be permitted provided they do not impact abutting properties and related accessory structures do not impeded the future ability to subdivide the parent lot as surrounding lands are built out.

-RESIDENTIAL (R)
+4. Subdivision of existing rural residential lots shall require full municipal servicing and proper decommissioning of septic fields as a condition of approval and subject to available sewer.

-1. Designate lands to accommodate primarily larger-lot single-family residential dwellings with select opportunities for small-scale multi-family residential development.
+Residential (R)

-2. Ensure new residential development is connected is connected to trails, parks, recreation areas and the existing Reinfeld built area.
+- Designate lands to accommodate primarily larger-lot single-family residential dwellings with select opportunities for small-scale multi-family residential development. - 2.
+Ensure new residential development is connected to trails, parks, recreation areas and the existing Reinfeld built area.

 - 1. Areas identified as Residential (R) shall be developed predominantly with larger single-family lots, generally consisting of lots with 80-foot frontages and site areas of 0.4 acres. - 2.
-Residential development within Residential (R) areas shall not exceed a density of 2.2 dwelling units per gross developable acre. - 3.
-Land uses permitted should be dominantly single-detached residential and specific institutional uses (e.g. schools) integrated in appropriate areas. - 4.
+Single-family residential development within Residential (R) areas should not exceed a density of 2.2 dwelling units per gross developable acre. - 3.
+Land uses permitted should be dominantly single-detached residential and specific institutional uses (e.g., schools) integrated in appropriate areas. - 4.
 Smaller-scale multi-family residential development may be considered, provided that the following criteria are met: - a.
-Multi-family development shall be limited to semi-attached, triplex, row-housing and similar ground-level oriented multi-family housing types. - b.
+Multi-family development shall be limited to semi-attached, triplex, rowhousing and similar ground-level oriented multi-family housing types. - b.
 Multi-family lots shall have frontage and direct access onto a collector road. - c.
 Density of the proposed development shall not exceed 7 dwelling units per gross developable acre with a maximum parcel size of 2 acres. - d.
 Development shall comply with the requirements of the Zoning By-law or varied requirements as approved by Council. - e.
 Landscaping, fencing and/or green space is included in the site design as a buffer between any adjacent single-family residential uses. - f.
 Additional density may be considered by Council for seniors housing. - 5.
-The establishment of mobile homes in areas designated as Residential (R) may be considered in self-contained areas.
+The establishment of manufactured homes in areas designated as Residential (R) may be considered in self-contained areas that and in accordance with the RM of Stanley Zoning By-Law.

-RESIDENTIAL INDUSTRIAL (RI)
+Residential Industrial (RI)

-- Enable the development of lots with principal residential uses that permit more intensive homebased businesses and industries in appropriate areas to minimize potential conflict with lowintensity land uses. - 2.
+- 1. Enable the development of lots with principal residential uses that permit more intensive home-based businesses and industries in appropriate areas to minimize potential conflict with low-intensity land uses. - 2.
 Utilize Residential Industrial areas as a buffer use between industrial areas and residential areas. - 3.
 Promote economic development, entrepreneurship, and business growth within Reinfeld.